Training

 Beginners

-Once you can run 25-30 minutes, 4-5 times a week without stopping, move onto the intermediate workouts.
-It should take about four weeks to get to the intermediate level.
+Once you can run 25-30 minutes continuously, 4-5 times a week without stopping, then you can move onto the intermediate workouts listed below.
+It should take about four - six weeks to get to the intermediate level.
 You should not add more than five minutes to your daily run during the week.
 For example, once you get up to 20 minutes of continuous running, wait until the following week to run 25 minutes/day.

 Monday: 20-25 minutes